TylerSchaus/WeatherApp/README.md

 # Weather App

-This project was independently developed project using HTML, CSS, and JavaScript to familiarize myself with these languages.
+This was an independently developed project using HTML, CSS, and JavaScript to familiarize myself with these languages.

 I just started learning HTML, CSS, and JS within the last week and this project helped to put together the skills I learned, further refine them, and learn more.